-Challenges Possible Causes Recommendations MENT Members are not earning awards.
+Challenges Possible Causes Recommendations TNB Members are not earning awards.
 Members are not delivering speeches from Toastmasters manuals.
 Recognize delivery of the Ice Breaker with a ceremony/ribbon.
 Award a memento to commemorate achievement.
-MEMBER ACHIEVE Speakers are not improving.
+CHIENER Speakers are not improving.
 Achievement is not recognized within the club.
-Mentors are not supporting protégés.
-Mentors may not understand their responsibilities.
 Ask experienced members to share success stories about reaching milestones in their professional and Toastmasters goals.
-Make sure achievement and recognition are clearly explained and emphasized during orientation.
+D = 11 / 10.
+SER AC Mentors are not supporting protégés.
+Mentors may not understand their Make sure achievement and recognition are clearly explained and emphasized during orientation.
+EWE responsibilities.
 The VPE should ensure members are delivering manual speeches.
-Clarify the mentor's responsibilities to mentors and protégés.
-Challenges Possible Causes Recommendations МЕМВЕ В ВЕТЕИТІОИ Members are disengaged.
-Members are not returning.
-Members have a negative attitude about Toastmasters and their club.
-There may not be a formal mentor program.
-Members may not be aware of the mentor program or the benefits of participating.
-Protégés may feel their mentors are not a good fit.
-Use the VPE and a formal mentor program to make sure members are actively participating.
-The VPM should contact members who have been absent or ill with a phone call or greeting card to let them know they were missed.
+W Clarify the mentor's responsibilities to mentors and protégés. • Challenges Possible Causes Recommendations NO Members are disengaged.
+There may not be a formal mentor Use the VPE and a formal mentor program to make sure members are ІТИЗ Members are not returning.
+Members may not be aware of the The VPM should contact members who have been absent or ill with a IT∃S attitude about Toastmas- mentor program or the benefits of phone call or greeting card to let them know they were missed. ЕВ Е ters and their club. participating.
 Begin and end meetings on time to show respect for all attendees.
+WEWB Protégés may feel their mentors are not a good fit.
 Use the Member Interest Survey so members can share their goals and needs with the club.
 Recognize achievement in all roles, both large and small.
-Challenges Possible Causes Recommendations МЕИТОВІИС Members are not satisfied with the mentor program.
-Members are not taking advantage of the mentor program.
-Members are not interested in being a mentor.
-Members may not feel that they are accomplishing their goals.
-Members may not feel supported.
+Challenges Possible Causes Recommendations Members are not satisfied Members may not feel that they are Emphasize the importance of the mentor program to new members. ЭN with the mentor program. accomplishing their goals.
+Follow up with mentors and protégés regularly to gauge effectiveness. ОВІІ Members are not taking advantage of the mentor Members may not feel supported.
+Encourage mentoring at all education levels, not just new members.
+MENT program.
 Meetings may be starting or ending late.
-Emphasize the importance of the mentor program to new members.
-Follow up with mentors and protégés regularly to gauge effectiveness.
-Encourage mentoring at all education levels, not just new members.
 Let members know that changing mentors is normal and no one should feel attached to a single mentor.
+Members are not interested in being a mentor.
 Devise a formal feedback program between mentor and protégé to foster accountability.